harveybc/don/README.md

 <ol>
 <li>GetCapabilities: Retorna los modelos disponibles para optimizar y evaluar, el estado actual del nodo.
 </li>
 <li>OptimumFound: Propagate to other peers a new block containing a population with a efficiency increase, as new block of the sidechain.
+Also is sent to a node from an external program implementing the Optimization Model to initiate the propagation
+of the new optimum.
 </li>
 <li>StartOptimization: Start, re-start or resume an optimization process on the node.
 </li>